BenjaminDoran/motif-paper/sections/paper-methodology.md

 # Methodology

-If we would like to take UniDip to genomic data we will need to make modifications, both by transforming the data and in the algorithm itself.
-In this section we will detail what steps we took to apply the SKinnyDip family of algorithms to symbolic data.
+If we would like to take UniDip to genomic data we will need to make modifications, by both transforming the data and the algorithm itself.
+In this section we will detail what steps we took to apply the SkinnyDip family of algorithms to symbolic data.

 ## Applying to Histogram Data

-To start we will make some changes to the UniDip algorithm so that it can handle more discrete forms of data.
+To start, we will make some changes to the UniDip algorithm so that it can work with more discrete forms of data.
 The core of UniDip, Hartigan's dip-test, only requires access to the ECDF of the data.
 Thus, any data we would like to cluster must be reducible to an ECDF.
 An ECDF can be calculated either directly from the sample of a continuous random variable, or an approximation can be made from the `y` coordinates of the bins in a histogram.

 **Sample from continuous random variable as X:**
 $$\text{ECDF } = X_1 ...
 X_n / max(X)$$